Cheapp - The First $10 Mobile Marketplace!Sun Dec 24 2017

 Don't throw it away – Sell it Cheapp!

-First beta version is now out for anybody to download, that's was the easiest part of this project.
-Now we just need to get the word out about the application and people to download it.
+First beta version is now out for anybody to download; that was the easiest part of this project.
+Now we just need to get the word out about the app and have people download it.
 How hard can it be? – Incredibly hard.
 We will be running multiple user acquisition experiments to measure what works and what doesn't.
 With limited budget at the moment, we need to be creative.
 Without getting the project off the ground and getting those precious installs, there's not much we can measure; product/market-fit cannot be achieved.

 Here are some of the things we are doing: